HomeBlogHow Does an Appraisal Work on My Property?

 An appraisal can be viewed as an overall assessment of the state of your property.
 It is the overall process of forming an opinion of the relative value of a property.
 It is because every property is a unique entity that an appraisal is highly necessary.
 Lenders will need to approach every property differently based on its unique advantages and disadvantages.

-The appraisal is essentially the piece of paper that can summarize these individual specifications of a given property.
+The appraisal is essentially a piece of paper that can summarize the individual specifications of a given property.
 A prospective lender will rely on the findings of an appraiser.
 The lender will take into consideration the pros and cons of the property in question when structuring second mortgage financing.
-He/she will be asking themselves key questions:
+They will be asking themselves key questions:

 • What is the current state of the property?